-The district reports the other following fund types:

-Agency Funds.
-These funds account for assets by the district in a custodial capacity as an agent on behalf of others.
+The District also reports the following fund types: Agency Funds.
+These funds account for assets by the District in a custodial capacity as an agent on behalf of others.
 The District's agency fund is used to account for various deposits of the student activity funds.